MicrosoftDocs/microsoft-salescopilot-docs/articles/change-connected-crm-contact.md

 # Change the connected CRM contact

-You could connect your Copilot for Sales contact to a different CRM contact if you connected Copilot for Sales contact to the wrong one of multiple contacts in your CRM, for instance.
+You could connect your Sales app contact to a different CRM contact if you connected Sales app contact to the wrong one of multiple contacts in your CRM, for instance.

-1. Open the **Copilot for Sales** contact pane and select the contact for which you want to change the connected CRM contact.
+1. Open the **Sales** contact pane and select the contact for which you want to change the connected CRM contact.

 1. Select **Connect another record**.